 These 3 practices — though inconsistently — have helped sustain my inner peace.

-Self-reflection allows me to magnify my own thoughts and emotions.
+Self-reflection allows me to examine my own thoughts and emotions.
 Meditation or being meditative — like creating something — makes me calm and at peace.
 And reading life philosophy books allows me to see different perspectives.

 My ultimate realization was that I wanted a different situation.

 And the more I wanted to reach that “fantasized” situation, the more I became unhappy.

 But the truth is, there’s nothing really wrong with my current life situation.

 Nothing’s really wrong with most of our life situations.

 It’s just the mind trying to find flaws.
 Trying to label something as bad.